powsybl/powsybl.github.io/docs/iidm/exporter/ampl.md

 1 4 -1 -1 -100.000 -200.000 -110.000 -120.000
 ```

-# Configuration properties for AMPL exporter
+# Configuration properties for the AMPL exporter

 These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../configuration/modules/import-export-parameters-default-value.md)
 module.

 ## iidm.export.ampl.export-ratio-tap-changer-voltage-target
 The `iidm.export.ampl.export-ratio-tap-changer-voltage-target` property is an optional property that defines
-if the AMPL exporter exports the ratio tap changer voltage setpoint.
+whether the AMPL exporter exports the ratio tap changer voltage setpoint or not.
 Its default value is `false`.

 # Deprecated configuration properties for AMPL exporter